 Titus 1:15 To the pure all things are pure: but to those who are defiled and unbelieving nothing is pure; but even their mind and conscience is defiled.

-The inference here is that a true Christian's conscience can become defiled as well.
-We are dealing with something that is strictly from the world having a defiled conscience, but the Christian's conscience can become contaminated, or defiled.
+The implication here is that a true Christian's conscience can become defiled as well.
+We are dealing with something that is strictly from the world having a defiled conscience, but the Christian's conscience can become contaminated or defiled.
 The conscience will adjust in the direction that it is exercised.
 That is a truism.
 I think you understand this is true.
 A person can begin a pattern of sin with a feeling of horror, with a sharp feeling of remorse and shame about what he has done, or maybe what he is contemplating doing.
 If the sin is entered into, and if the sin is continued, the conscience begins to adjust its feelings.
 Its intensity becomes less and less until finally the person is the slave of what he formerly felt great remorse about doing, and he is helpless before its onslaught.
 So you see, even the conscience of a Christian can adjust.
 Paul gives us this warning in Hebrews 3.

 Hebrews 3:12-15 Beware, brethren, lest there be in any of you an evil heart of unbelief in departing from the living God; but exhort one another daily, while it is called "Today," lest any of you be hardened through the deceitfulness of sin.
 For we have become partakers of Christ if we hold the beginning of our confidence steadfast to the end, while it is said: "Today, if you will hear His voice, do not harden your hearts as in the rebellion."